 The evolution of Estonia's initial fishing opportunities (before swaps, as adopted with the EU TAC regulation) in the Baltic Sea in the last five years is shown below in chart 1.
-Subdivisions 25-27, 28.2, 29 and 32 Baltic herring TAC decreased substantially in the last 3 years (2019-2021) compared to 2018.
-At the same time Gulf of Riga Baltic herring quota increased in the last 3 years (2019-2021) compared to 2018.
-While sprat quota was increased in 2017-2019, then decreased in 2020, sprat quota was also increased in 2021.
-In general, there has been no improvements in cod and salmon fishing opportunities.
-For cod stocks recovery, no directed fishery of cod was allowed in Subdivisions 24 and 25-32 in 2021 according to the EU Baltic Sea TAC regulation (2021/92).
+Subdivisions 25-27, 28.2, 29 and 32 Baltic herring TAC decreased substantially in the last 4 years (2019-2022) compared to 2018.
+At the same time Gulf of Riga Baltic herring quota increased in the last 4 years (2019-2022) compared to 2018.
+While sprat quota was increased in 2019, then decreased in 2020 and has been increasing in 2021 and 2022.
+There has been no improvements in cod fishing opportunities.
+Salmon fishing opportunities have decreased in 2022.
+For cod stocks recovery, no directed fishery of cod was allowed in Subdivisions 24 and 25-32 in 2022 according to the EU Baltic Sea TAC regulation (2022/109).

 Chart 1.
-Estonia's initial fishing opportunities in the Baltic Sea in the years 2017-2021
+Estonia's initial fishing opportunities in the Baltic Sea in the years 2018-2022

-Landings of regulated species and total landings in 2021 by the Baltic Sea coastal and trawling fleets are shown in the table 3 below.
+Landings of regulated species and total landings in 2022 by the Baltic Sea coastal and trawling fleets are shown in the table 3 below.
 Baltic herring is an important species both for the coastal and trawling fleets.
-In 2021, 77% of all landed quantities in the Baltic Sea coastal fleet and 41% in the Baltic Sea trawling fleet, was Baltic herring.
+In 2022, 71% of all landed quantities in the Baltic Sea coastal fleet and 40% in the Baltic Sea trawling fleet, was Baltic herring.
 Catches of the Atlantic salmon and cod have been marginal in all Baltic Sea fleet segments.
 Atlantic salmon was caught only by the coastal fleet segment PG VL0010 as a by-catch in mixed fishery.
 The dependence on species regulated on EU-level is the smallest in the fleet segment PG VL0010, which targets various high-valued species.
 Other Baltic Sea fleet segments specialize on the exploitation of the EU-level regulated species - sprat and Baltic herring.